JetBrains/intellij-sdk-docs/basics/indexing_and_psi_stubs/file_based_indexes.md

 *  `getIndexer()` returns the indexer class, which is is responsible for actually building a set of key/value pairs based on the file content.

 *  `getKeyDescriptor()` returns the key descriptor, which is responsible for comparing the keys and storing them in a serialized binary format.
-   Probably the most commonly used `KeyDescriptor` implementation is `EnumeratorStringDescriptor`  implementation.
-   It is designed for storing identifiers in an efficient way.
+   Probably the most commonly used `KeyDescriptor` implementation is `EnumeratorStringDescriptor` which is designed for storing identifiers in an efficient way.

 *  `getValueExternalizer()` returns the value serializer, which takes care of storing values in a serialized binary format.